-- 5. The following "Permitted Activities" are allowed by this Health Order: - Performing work for, or accessing businesses or services permitted to operate under this Order, including carrying out Minimum Basic Operations for businesses that are closed or operating remotely; - b.
+- ix.
+Individuals engaged in work, whether at the workplace or performing work offsite, in any room or enclosed area where physical distance of 6 ft or greater can be maintained.
+This exemption shall not apply to workers in any space visited by members of the public, regardless of whether anyone from the public is present at the time. - 5.
+The following "Permitted Activities" are allowed by this Health Order: - a.
+Performing work for, or accessing businesses or services permitted to operate under this Order, including carrying out Minimum Basic Operations for businesses that are closed or operating remotely; - b.
 Traveling to engage in any activities allowed by this Order; - c.
-Engaging in activities or performing tasks essential to health and safety, or to the health and safety of their family or household members (including pets): - d.
+Engaging in activities or performing tasks essential to health and safety, or to the health and safety of their family or household members (including pets); - d.
 Obtaining necessary services or supplies for themselves and their family or household members, or to deliver those services or supplies to others; - e.
 Engaging in active outdoor recreation and personal exercise (including outdoor activities with pets), such as, walking, cycling, hiking, running, tennis, or golf; - f.
 Engaging in legally mandated governmental purposes, such as, access to court, social, and administrative services or complying with an order of law enforcement or court; - g.
-Attending an in-person religious service or cultural ceremony; - Participating in a vehicle-based parade.
+Attending an in-person religious service or cultural ceremony outdoors; - Participating in a vehicle-based parade.
 Any participants and the host of the vehiclebased parade must comply with all local and State traffic control requirements, and any applicable State and local laws; and - i.
 Political Protests.
-Pursuant to guidance issued by the State Health Officer for "Protected activities: Can I engage in political protest?" found here, in-person protests are permitted as long as (1) attendance is limited to 25% of the relevant area's maximum occupancy, as defined by the relevant local permitting authority or other relevant authority, or a maximum of 100 attendees, whichever is lower, and (2) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times.
+Pursuant to guidance issued by the State Health Officer for "Protected activities: Can I engage in political protest?" found here, in-person political protests are permitted outdoors only and provided that physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times.
+Indoor political protests are prohibited.
+Face Coverings should be worn by protesters, even where physical distancing of 6 feet or greater can be maintained.
 This subsection does not allow for any gathering or the operation of any business or activity prohibited by this Order. - j.
 Persons experiencing homelessness are exempt from this Section but are strongly urged to obtain shelter and abide by Physical Distancing Measures. - 6.
 This Order considers employees of government agencies working in the course and scope of their public service employment to be Essential Infrastructure. - a.
-This Order declares that all government employees to be essential, including, but not limited to, health care providers and emergency responders. - b.
-While all government employees are essential, employees called to serve in their Disaster Service Worker capacity must be available to serve the public or assist in response or continuity of operations efforts during this public health crisis to the maximum extent allowed under the law.
+This Order declares that all government employees to be essential, including, but not limited to, health care providers and emergency responders.

-c.
+- b.
+While all government employees are essential, employees called to serve in their Disaster Service Worker capacity must be available to serve the public or assist in response or continuity of operations efforts during this public health crisis to the maximum extent allowed under the law. - c.
 This Order does not, in any way, restrict: (a) first responder access to the site(s) named in this Order during an emergency or (b) local, state or federal officers, investigators, or medical or law enforcement personnel from carrying out their lawful duties at the site(s) named in this Order.
 Government agencies are expected to follow this order to the fullest extent possible, with limited exceptions as needed to continue to sustain critical government operations.